-The undersigned appoints Paul R. Edick and Barry M. Deutsch, each with full power of substitution, to act as proxies for the undersigned, and to vote all shares of common stock of Xeris Pharmaceuticals, Inc. that the undersigned is entitled to vote at the Annual Meeting of Stockholders on Thursday, June 4, 2020, at 8:00 a.m.
-(Central Daylight Time) held virtually and any and all adjournments thereof, as set forth below.
+The undersigned hereby appoints Paul R. Edick and Barry M. Deutsch, and each of them, as proxies with full power of substitution and revocation, and authorizes each of them to vote all the shares of capital stock of Xeris Pharmaceuticals, Inc. that the undersigned is entitled to vote at said meeting and any adjournment thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment or postbonement thereof.